TPC Deere Run

 TPC Deere Run is an 18-hole golf course in the central United States, located in Silvis, Illinois, along the Rock River.
 It is operated by the PGA Tour as a member of their Tournament Players Club network of golf courses and plays host to the annual John Deere Classic, part of the tour's regular season schedule.
-It is usually held in July, the week preceding The Open.
+It is usually held in July, the week preceding The Open Championship.

 TPC Deere Run was designed as a stadium course by D. A. Weibring Golf Resources, in association with PGA TOUR Design Services, and plays 7258 yd to a par of 71 from the championship tees.

 The course record is 59, shot by Paul Goydos in the opening round of the John Deere Classic in 2010.